tsegall/fta/README.md

  * If any Logical plugins are installed - then additional Qualifiers may be returned.
 For example, if the LastName plugin is installed and a Last Name is detected then the Base Type will be STRING, and the qualifier will be "NAME.LAST".

 Note 2: This field may be set on the Analyzer - and if so FTA attempts no further analysis.

+Note 3: quantiles are exact for any set where the cardinality is less than maxCardinality.
+No support for quantiles for String types where maxCardinality is exceeded, for other types the quantiles are estimates that are within the relative-error guarantee.

 </details>